 BMO offers a broad range of credit and non-credit products and services directly and through Canadian and non-Canadian subsidiaries, offices and branches.
-As at October 31, 2007, BMO had approximately 36,000 full-time equivalent employees, maintained 977 bank branches in Canada including instores and operated internationally in major financial markets and trading areas through our offices in eight other countries, including the United States.
-Harris Financial Corp. ("Harris"), based in Chicago and wholly-owned by Bank of Montreal, operates through its indirect subsidiary Harris N.A., a community banking business providing personal and business banking services in select markets in the U.S. Midwest; a wealth management business offering private banking, personal trust and investment products in select U.S. markets; as well as corporate and investment banking services under the BMO Capital Markets[TM] brand through Harris Nesbitt.
+As at October 31, 2008, BMO had approximately 37,000 full-time equivalent employees, maintained 983 bank branches in Canada including instores and operated internationally in major financial markets and trading areas through our offices in eight other countries, including the United States.
+Harris Financial Corp. ("Harris"), based in Chicago and wholly-owned by Bank of Montreal, operates through its indirect subsidiary Harris N.A., a community banking business providing: personal and business banking services in select markets in the U.S. Midwest; a wealth management business offering private banking, personal trust and investment products in select U.S. markets; as well as corporate and investment banking services under the BMO Capital Markets[TM] brand.
 BMO provides a full range of investment dealer services through the BMO Nesbitt Burns group of companies, which include BMO Nesbitt Burns Inc., a major fully-integrated Canadian investment dealer in which Bank of Montreal owns 100 percent of the voting shares, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered securities dealer in the United States.

-BMO is comprised of three operating groups: Personal and Commercial Banking which provides financial services to personal and commercial customers across Canada and in select markets in the U.S. Midwest through its branches as well as directly through bmo.com, harrisbank.com and a network of automated banking machines ("ABMs"); Private Client Group which provides wealth management products and services to individuals and select institutional segments through BMO Bank of Montreal, BMO Nesbitt Burns®, BMO InvestorLine®, Guardian Mutual Funds, Jones Heward Investment Counsel and BMO Harris Private Banking in Canada, and through Harris Private Bank and Harris Investment Management in the United States; and BMO Capital Markets which serves corporate, institutional and government clients primarily in Canada and the United States but also in the United Kingdom, Europe, Asia and Australia, offering clients complete financial and capital markets solutions.
-Our Corporate Services and Technology and Operations groups, provide risk management, information technology and other corporate services to the three operating groups.
+BMO is comprised of three operating groups: (1) Personal and Commercial Banking which provides financial services to personal and commercial customers across Canada and in select markets in the U.S. Midwest through its branches as well as directly through bmo.com, harrisbank.com and a network of ABMs; (2) Private Client Group which provides wealth management products and solutions to individuals and select institutional segments through BMO Bank of Montreal, BMO Nesbitt Burns®, BMO InvestorLine®, BMO Guardian, Jones Heward Investment Counsel, HIM Monegy® and BMO Harris Private Banking in Canada; Harris Private Bank and Harris Investment Management in the United States; and Pyrford International, based in the United Kingdom; and BMO Capital Markets which offers clients complete financial and capital markets solutions to corporate, institutional and government clients primarily in Canada and the United States as well as in the United Kingdom, Europe, Asia and Australia.
+Our Corporate Services and Technology and Operations groups provide risk management, information technology and other corporate services to the three operating groups.

-For additional information regarding BMO's businesses, see pages 19 to 21, 27, 42 to 56, 73 and 76 of the 2007 Annual Report, which pages are incorporated herein by reference.
+For additional information regarding BMO's businesses, see pages 29 and 44 to 58 of the 2008 MD&A, which pages are incorporated herein by reference.